roshanprabhakar/QuizGrader/README.md

 # QuizGrader
-A quiz grader aimed to reduce the time it takes to grade free response test answers.
-Prototype aimed for AP Computer Science
+An interactive grader that aims to reduce the time it takes to grade free response test answers and give teachers feedback on their students' performance on tests.

 ## Usage